MailJS/MailJS-docs/docs/user.md

 ### URL Parameters:
 Parameter | Description
 --- | ---
-username | MD5 of the user to get the avatar for.
+username | Username of the user to get the avatar for.

 ### Returns:
 ``` PNG